gxhen/lengthVersatileRFFI/README.md

 This project is built entirely on the Windows operating system.
 There may be unexpected issues on other operating systems.

+### 2. Train a Model

+The function 'train()' can train a length-versatile neural network, i.e., LSTM, GRU, Transformer or 'Flatten-free CNN'.
+Please change the variable 'model_type' to specify the type of the trained neural network.

+### 3. Inference

+The function 'inference()' can evaluate the trained neural network.
+It returns the overall accuracy and a confusion matrix.
+Please change the variable 'snr_awgn' to specify the range of artificial noise added to the test data.

 ## License